sagemath/sagewiki_to_gh-2022-10-10/days30.md

  * T.A.N. - corner of Main St. and Gaspereau Ave.; coffee, hot chocolate, some baked goods (*recommended)
  * Tim Horton's - corner of Main St. and Gaspereau Ave.; chain coffee and donuts
  * Blomidon Inn - Main St. past downtown; fine dining, traditional fare, dinner

+Outside of Wolfville, there are a number of cheap eats/chain restaurants in New Minas, and Port Williams has the following:

+ * The Pasta Guy - Rt.
+358, Port Williams; freshly made pasta, pasta and sauces to go, open 11-2 and 4-7 daily (*highly recommended)
+ * The Tin Pan - Rt.
+358, Port Williams; greasy spoon, huge milkshakes and burgers, breakfast and lunch (*recommended)
+ * Port Pub Bistro - Kars St., Port Williams (on the water); upscale pub food, microbrew beer made on premises

 == Invited Speakers ==